Service Plugins

 # Implementation of the endpoint

-return f'You called my_endpoint with arg1={arg1} and arg2={arg2}'
+return f'You called service_endpoint with arg1={arg1} and arg2={arg2}'

 # Somewhere else in the code, we can call the service endpoint like this:

-from acme.runtime.PluginSupport import PluginManager
+from acmecse.runtime.PluginSupport import pluginManager

-result = PluginManager.callService('service_endpoint', tags='example', arg1='value1', arg2=42)
+result = pluginManager.callService('service_endpoint', tags='example', arg1='value1', arg2=42)

 Note